h04032013/Neural-Network/README.md

 # Neural-Network
-Neural Network from scratch for my AI class!
+Creating a Neural Network class to test on MNIST data!

-Tested on MNIST data without tensorflow or keras :)
+I attached the .py and .ipynb files which both contain the same code :)